MartinPankraz/ABAP-Developer-Day/student/quest5.md

 3) To authenticate with our S4H_EXT user, click on "Add new" in the Headers section and enter "Authorization" as the key and "Basic czRoX2V4dDpXZWxjb21lMQ==" as the value.
 ![Send HTTP request](Quest5/EnterHeaders.jpg)
+>>Note: Sometimes these properties are not stored.
+Before continuing with the next step, click on somewhere else to leave the focus of the Value input field.

 4) Since we expect a response in json and we want to store the results in a variable, enter "dialog.api_response" for the Result property and "json" for the Response type.